 My main duties were basically to go over the script and point out things that were either scientifically questionable, or that would produce major continuity errors, or would present some sort of problem in terms of characters.

 So, as an example for the science, I would talk about things like the composition of stars, and how that would work in terms of recharging the spaceship.

 I’d also do things like count the number of bullets they had.
 Cuz here is the thing, when you are out in space in a spaceship that is billions of light-years away from home, you are going to run out of bullets.
 So keeping track of even trivial stuff like that, makes a difference for how the drama plays out.

-Would you walk us through the sequence and mechanics of what you did when you would review a script?
+Walk us through the sequence and mechanics of reviewing a Stargate: Universe script.

 It was actually rather simple!
 They would give me a script, and every time that I had an objection or a concern or a note to add, I would simply put that note into a Word document that I had up alongside the script.
 So in terms of practical matters, it was really quite easy: read the script, make the comments.